History

 Over two years later, Unpad upgraded the status of two study programs in the Faculty of Mathematics and Natural Sciences, which were pharmacy and geology.
 Pharmacy became the Faculty of Pharmacy (October 17, 2006) and geology became the Faculty of Geological Engineering (December 12, 2007).

 In order to improve the performance of the university, on September 7, 1982, Unpad established the Faculty of Postgraduate Studies.
 This faculty organizes postgraduate studies such as the Master’s Program and the Doctoral Program.
 In further developments, the Faculty of Postgraduate Studies became the Postgraduate School.
-Unpad also offers the vocational Diploma Program for some fields of study.
+Unpad also offers Vocational Programs for some fields of study.

 Unpad Rectors